MS Kungsholm (1952): As Columbus C.

 Following the sale to Independent Continental Lines, the Europa was renamed Columbus C., painted in Costa Cruises colours and set in cruise traffic.
-Her career with Costa was short however, as on 29 July 1984 the Columbus C. accidentally rammed a breakwater near Cadiz, Spain.
-Her keel was badly damaged in the collision, but the ship managed to reach the port of Cadiz under her own power.
+Her career with Costa was short however, as on 29 July 1984 the Columbus C. accidentally rammed a breakwater near Cádiz, Spain.
+Her keel was badly damaged in the collision, but the ship managed to reach the port of Cádiz under her own power.
 Her passengers and crew were evacuated, but the ship continued sinking, listing to starboard side.
 She eventually sank to the bottom of the shallow harbour, remaining only partially submerged.

 On 1 November 1984 the Columbus C. was refloated and laid up.
 The damages were judged to be too severe to be repaired with acceptable costs, and she was sold to Mirak SA in Barcelona to be scrapped.
 On 2 April 1985 the Columbus C. arrived in Barcelona under tow, where she was scrapped.